 When to Call a Plumber

 While many slow drains are simple DIY fixes, there are situations where it’s best to bring in a professional plumber—especially if you’re dealing with recurring issues or more serious blockages.
+Call a plumber if:

-- Your Drains Remain Slow After DIY Fixes – Persistent issues might indicate a deeper clog or pipe damage.
+- Your Drains Remain Slow After DIY Fixes: Persistent issues might indicate a deeper clog or pipe damage.

-- You Notice Water Backing Up – Water coming up in sinks or tubs is a red flag for a bigger issue, like a sewer line problem.
+- You Notice Water Backing Up: Water coming up in sinks or tubs is a red flag for a bigger issue, like a sewer line problem.

-- Foul Smells Persist – If odors linger even after cleaning, there could be trapped debris deeper in the pipe.
+- Foul Smells Persist: If odors linger even after cleaning, there could be trapped debris deeper in the pipe.

-- Multiple Drains Are Slow – If slow drainage is affecting multiple drains throughout your home, you could have a bigger issue with your main sewer line.
+- Multiple Drains Are Slow: If slow drainage is affecting multiple drains throughout your home, you could have a bigger issue with your main sewer line.

 For Jerome homeowners dealing with any of these challenges, the team at Magic Electric, Plumbing, Heating + Air is ready to help.